wuespace/telestion/README.md

 ## Extensions

-Extensions are too specialized for the Telestiob Core and therefore need an extra space for their implementation.
+Extensions are too specialized for the Telestion Core and therefore need an extra space for their implementation.

 ### [MavLink Extension](https://github.com/wuespace/telestion-extension-mavlink)